hanzhou032/xqa-dst/README.md

 - WOZ 2.0 (see data/)
 - MultiWOZ 2.1 (see data/, https://github.com/budzianowski/multiwoz.git)

-The prepared and processed datasets for this work is 'Data.zip'.
-Please unzip it to the data/ folder.
+The prepared and processed datasets for this work is ```'preprocessed_data.zip'```.
+Please unzip it to the data/ folder for your convenience.

 Partial codes are modified from [TripPy: A Triple Copy Strategy for Value Independent Neural Dialog State Tracking](https://www.aclweb.org/anthology/2020.sigdial-1.4/)